phoenixframework/phoenix/guides/request_lifecycle.md

 ## Adding a new page

-When your browser accesses [http://localhost:4000/](http://localhost:4000/), it sends a HTTP request to whatever service is running on that address, in this our Phoenix application.
+When your browser accesses [http://localhost:4000/](http://localhost:4000/), it sends a HTTP request to whatever service is running on that address, in this case our Phoenix application.
 The HTTP request is made of a verb and a path.
 For example, the following browser requests translate into:

 | Browser address bar                | Verb | Path          |
 |:-----------------------------------|:-----|:--------------|